 Due to the State And Local Tax (SALT) deduction being capped at $10,000, they’re losing out on at least $3,000 in tax refunds they would have received before Trump’s Tax Reform Act was passed.
-This painful realization will be felt by millions of HCOL homeowners in 2019 when they do their 2018 taxes.
-It is unclear how much the $24,000 standard deduction will offset HCOL homeowners until taxes are done.
+It is unclear how much the $25,900 standard deduction (2022) will offset HCOL homeowners until taxes are done.

 Because Jerry and Linda want to be completely present parents, they’ve promised not to do any activity to generate money at least before their daughter goes to pre-school.
 They’re burnt out anyway.
 As a result, they must be disciplined and stick to their budget if they want to remain retired.

 Retiring early without kids is a walk in the park compared to trying to retire early with kids.
 Not only do kids cost a lot of money, they also require a lot of your time and energy.

 The 10 hours a week of childcare assistance is extremely important so J&L can keep their sanity.
 Sometimes they use that time to go on dates, other times they use those hours to have “me time” to get away from each other.
 Being stay at home parents 24/7 is no joke.
 But it’s getting a little easier every month as their daughter sleeps a little better through the night.

 J&L take their daughter to swim class twice a week and gym class once a week.
 Drowning is one of the leading causes of accidental deaths for children under 5.

 On the other days, they go to the local science museum, where they have an annual family membership for $150.
 They also go to the zoo, where have a $150 annual family membership.